egemenokte/PavementSocialImpact/README.md

 - Trip data: [Google Drive - Trips](https://drive.google.com/drive/folders/1wz2_TlpEbhe_jiI2guqzhktK_5E48Joq?usp=sharing)

 ## Citation
-If you use this code or the methodology in your research, please cite the following paper:
+If you use this code or the methodology in your research, please cite one or both of the following papers:

-Egemen Okte, Jessica Boakye, & Mark Behrend.
+* Egemen Okte, Jessica Boakye, & Mark Behrend.
 (2024).
 A quantitative methodology for measuring the social sustainability of pavement deterioration. *Scientific Reports, 14*(2112). https://doi.org/10.1038/s41598-024-52655-7

+* Jessica Boakye, & Egemen Okte.
+(2024).
+Which Impacts Matter for Pavement Management Decisions?
+Quantifying Social Sustainability Based on a Capability Approach. *Transportation Research Interdisciplinary Perspectives*. https://doi.org/10.1038/s41598-024-52655-7

 @article{Okte2024Quantitative,
   title={A quantitative methodology for measuring the social sustainability of pavement deterioration},